 You can buy an AV receiver and some separate speakers, or you may want to investigate an all-in-one HTiB home theater system.

-Whichever way you decide to go, it is important to understand the different speaker configurations that are available for your home cinema setup.
+Whichever way you decide to go, it is important to understand the different speaker configurations that are available for your home theater setup.

 Any one of these speaker layouts will enable you to improve on the sound you get from the built-in speakers on your display - and you will find the difference is amazing - but you'll need to decide the best speaker location and layout for your room before you go and buy the equipment.